devusSs/steamquery/README.md

 ### Why does this program log my IP address and location (region/country) when running test mode?

-This function ensures we can exclude potential errors based on your location / IP address which might be bloocked on certain services like Google sheets or the Steam community.
+This function ensures we can exclude potential errors based on your location / IP address which might be blocked on certain services like Google sheets or the Steam community.
 Please make sure to never share your information / the log file with anyone except the creator of this program for debugging / issue fixing purposes.
 You may however use the `-p` flag to use privacy mode which will prevent the app from querying your IP address and location based on your IP address.

 ## Setup